Boston Harbor Sunset

 Early fall is the mildest season, but throughout the year, the weather is unstable, and you need to make peace with that if you plan to live here.

-• Apply for EZ Pass after you register your vehicle as it will make going through tolls much easier
+• Apply for an EZ Pass after you register your vehicle, as it will make going through tolls much easier,

 Without GPS, you’ll be lost in the city’s confusing layout